-2-1.
+- 2-1.
 Purpose.
 This chapter describes procedures for monitoring implementation of a Plan of Safe Care.
-Monitoring is intended to assess whether or not families are being provided appropriate referrals and to what extent the delivery of services is meeting the identified needs of affected infants, mothers and family members.
+Monitoring is intended to assess whether or not families are being provided appropriate referrals and to what extent the delivery of services is meeting the identified needs of affected infants, mothers, and family members.
 Consistent with s.
-39.001, Florida Statutes (F.S.), a Plan of Safe Care is to be developed through constructive, supportive and non-adversarial relationships intruding as little as possible into the life of the family.
+39.001, F.S., a Plan of Safe Care is to be developed through constructive, supportive, and non-adversarial relationships intruding as little as possible into the life of the family.
 Accordingly, a Plan of Safe Care is always voluntary.
-Monitoring is intended to ensure child welfare professionals are initiating timely and appropriate referrals to service providers who have developed a culturally sensitive, multi-faceted and multidisciplinary approach to working with mothers and infants prenatally exposed to substances.
+Monitoring is intended to ensure child welfare professionals are initiating timely and appropriate referrals to service providers who have developed a culturally sensitive, multi-faceted, and multidisciplinary approach to working with mothers and infants prenatally exposed to substances. - 2-2.

-2-2.
 Legal Authority.
 The Child Abuse Prevention and Treatment Act (CAPTA) Reauthorization (2010) and P.L.
-114-198, Comprehensive Addiction and Recovery Act of 2016, Title V, Section 503, authorizes states to develop monitoring systems regarding the implementation of plans to determine how effectively local entities are providing referrals to and delivery of appropriate services
+114-198, Comprehensive Addiction and Recovery Act of 2016, Title V, Section 503, authorizes states to develop monitoring systems regarding the implementation of plans to determine how effectively local entities are providing referrals to and delivery of appropriate services. - 2-3.

-2-3.
 Initiation of Referrals.
 As required by s.
-383.14, F.S., all attending health care providers are required to refer infants identified as prenatally exposed to alcohol and controlled substances for early intervention, remediation and prevention services.
+383.14, F.S., all attending health care providers are required to refer infants identified as prenatally exposed to alcohol and controlled substances for early intervention, remediation, and prevention services.
 This process typically begins when Healthy Start staff offer universal risk screening for all pregnant women and infants to ensure that preventive care is directed as early as possible to prevent or minimize adverse outcomes.
-In some instances, child welfare professionals may determine a need for screening and services post birth or hospitalization.

-a.
-All infants and mother's affected by prenatal substance exposure shall be referred to a home visitor program (e.g., Healthy Start, Healthy Families, etc.) or family support program (e.g., high or very high risk assessment score) for development of a Plan of Safe Care and care coordination.

-b.
-At any point a child welfare professional identifies that an infant under one year of age has been affected by prenatal exposure to alcohol or controlled substances, a referral to a home visiting program for development and implementation of a Plan of Safe Care shall be discussed with the parent or caregiver.
+In some instances, child welfare professionals may determine a need for screening and services post birth or hospitalization. - a.
+At any point a child welfare professional identifies that an infant under one year of age has been affected by prenatal exposure to alcohol or controlled substances, a referral to a home visiting program for development and implementation of a Plan of Safe Care must be discussed with the parent or caregiver and the referral completed if the family accepts. - b.
+If the family declines the Plan of Safe Care, the child welfare professional must note the date the family declined the service in the case notes. - c.

-c.
 Concurrent with the engagement efforts, the child welfare professional shall consult with a substance abuse expert as provided in CFOP 170-5, Chapter 11, to determine the most appropriate course of action to ensure child safety and to arrange for further assessment or intervention as necessary.